 Just head into the Amazon Alexa smartphone app and dive into the Music and Books section of the menu.
-TuneIn will be listed among the top music services so tap this part of the menu.
+TuneIn will be listed among the top music services so tap on this part of the screen.

 TuneIn is primarily a radio app, so you’ll need to scroll all the way to the bottom to find the options for podcasting.
 Get the feeling that it’s a bit of a forgotten feature?
 You might be right.

-Once in the podcast section you can search for what you want to subscribe to – and some ideas are provided for you, although these are hardly a cutting edge curation of the latest and greatest podcasts.
+Once in the podcast section, you can search for what you want to subscribe to.
+Some ideas are provided for you, although these are hardly a cutting edge curation of the latest and greatest podcasts.
 In fact, the list is full of generic genres that just screams low quality.

 But the selection is pretty good.
-Searches for S-Town, Serial, The Butterfly Effect – all zeitgeisty podcasts from the last year or so were present, so no complaints there.
+Search for S-Town, Serial, The Butterfly Effect – all the zeitgeisty podcasts from the last year or so were present, so no complaints there.
 When you find one you want, tap it to play on one of your Alexa devices.

 Normally, at this stage, we’d recommend some Alexa commands for you to try – but sadly we found the entire process brutally awful to use, so we're not going to recommend any.
 You can’t even subscribe to podcasts and Alexa is pretty rubbish at playing the correct episodes of serialised titles.